LyoHUB/cycle_metadata_logger/README.md

 First, make changes and upload to this repo, then pull them down to the instance of this repo on `depot\lyohub\data\cycle_metadata_logger`.

-### Windows 7
+### Windows 7 install
-1. Log onto a computer with Windows 7 (any of the ones in the lab will do, but the desk one already has everything installed)
+1. Log onto a computer with Windows 7 (any of the ones in the lab could be used, but the FDM computer already has everything necessary installed)
 1. Open PowerShell
-1. Navigate to the repo directory on the LyoHUB remote drive
+1. Navigate to the repo directory on the LyoHUB remote drive using `cd` command
 1. Run `pyinstaller metadata_writer.spec`
-1. Find the executable in `depot\lyohub\data\cycle_metadata_logger\dist`, and check its file permissions: "everyone" should be able to "read and execute"
+1. Find the executable in `depot\lyohub\data\cycle_metadata_logger\dist`, and check its file permissions: "everyone" should be able to "read and execute" (this is not the default)

 ### Windows 10
 1. Add a Release on GitHub (create a tag for the new version, while you're at it)